 It turns out that there are a total of three ice rinks in Israel (Tel Aviv, Metula, and Eilat)!
 The closest one to where I live is in Tel Aviv.
 It was exciting to learn that I was less than an hour’s drive from it, but the next obstacle was finding someone to go with me… Thankfully, a friend from England, who was still in the area, was willing to join me on this adventure.

 We had a blast!
 The rink was small, but arriving just as the doors opened allowed us to have the place to ourselves for close to an hour!
 As a regulation, we were given knee, elbow, and hand pads.
 Putting them on was humorous; never in our lives had we gone to a rink where we were given padding to wear.

 The hour went by so quickly that I didn’t want to leave.
 Instead of quenching my thirst for a little winter experience, skating reignited my love for the sport.
 As soon as we’d left, I wanted to go back; so, when my 83-year-old grandfather asked my mom and me to take him skating, who was I to say no?

 This next adventure took us to the Canada Centre in Metula.
 It is located on the Lebanese border and has been open since 1995.
 Honestly, the place doesn’t seem to have been upgraded since its opening, but more to come on that later.

 Upon arriving at the Canada Centre, there were problems.
-With no apparent signs to an accessible parking area, we ended up parking near a staircase that seemed to lead up to the entrance.
+With no apparent signs of accessible parking, we parked near a staircase seeming to lead to the entrance.
 My nan has a hard time with stairs, but we thought 15-20 would be alright…

 At the top of the stairs, our first hurdle was complete.
 Now, we just needed to get our tickets and see what happened when you put an 83-year-old on ice.

-We seemed to get a great package deal on skating, bowling, and 7-D movie experience.
-It was all looking promising, and the place was full of kids, so what could go wrong?
+We seemed to get a great package deal on skating, bowling, and a 7-D movie experience.
+It looked promising, and the place was full of kids, so what could go wrong?